Skip to main content

 5 min read

 Step 3 — From Psyche to Spirituality.
-We first dared our deep desires (article 1), then saw how this "I" meets the other in parenting (article 2).
-Now comes the question Denis Marquet addresses in Loving to Infinity (Aimer à l'infini): what does it truly mean to love?
-Beyond need, possession, fear of being alone — does a form of love exist that liberates rather than imprisons?
-This philosophical and spiritual question in Marquet finds precise resonances in couple CBT and 3rd-wave therapy.
+This is the question Denis Marquet addresses in Aimer à l'infini: what does it really mean to love?
+Beyond need, possession, fear of being alone — is there a form of love that frees instead of imprisoning?
+This question, philosophical and spiritual in Marquet, finds precise resonances in couples CBT and 3rd generation therapy.

 The 3 loves according to Marquet